 The method statement should be the logical outcome of the risk assessment process.
-Significant Residual risks identified through carrying out the risk assessment and the precautions necessary to control them will need to be incorporated.
+Significant residual risks identified by the risk assessment and the control measures necessary will need to be included within the method statement.

 The method statement should contain sufficient detail to enable everyone involved in an operation to be clear about what has to be done, how it should be done, where the activity is taking place and with what tools, equipment etc. In addition, any other hazards arising from the work and the precautions that have to be taken and by whom need to be accommodated.

 For this reason the method statement is often called a ‘safe system of work’.

 A comprehensive method statement will attempt to address the majority if not all of the following:

 - The details of the job to be undertaken